lucacri/homebridge-http-temperature-humidity/README.md

 ```

-The /weather endpoing will return a json looking like this
+The /weather endpoint will return a json looking like this
 ```
 {
 	"temperature": 25.8,
 	"humidity": 38
 }
 ```

+This plugin acts as an interface between a web endpoint and homebridge only.
+You will still need some dedicated hardware to expose the web endpoints with the temperature and humidity information.
+In my case, I used a simple NodeMCU board and a DHT11 (or DHT22).